 Sadly it's not close enough.
 What a function still can't do is the opposite of generating code: removing code.
 A function can't accept code as a parameter and remove parts of the code before executing it.
 There is again some wiggle room to simulate removing code by executing only parts of the code depending on the code's parameters.
 But only if the code was written to support this, and even then changing the body of the code isn't possible.
 If a function will execute code, it will be the exact code it was given to execute.

 Macros on the other hand are flexible: macros can change code.
 A macro can accept code as input and rearrange the code in any way it likes.
 It can change parts of the code to do something different, add to the code to do more, delete parts of the code to do less, or ignore the code altogether and not generate it.
 Functions simply can't do this.

 If you're writing a lot of macros already, how do you know if you are writing enough?
 We may have an empirical answer to this question.
 A preliminary version of the language from example 3, which supports only arithmetic but no function calls, consists of 476 lines of code, 131 of which are macros.
 That's 27% percent macros.
 Viaweb's editor was as dense, roughly 20-25% macros.
 An inherent though not formally proven property of powerful programs may be that they must consist of at least 20% macros.

 If you were suspicious of the mythical powers of macros and never saw benefits in them, now you have data on the benefits.
 Using macros saves code: 2.7x-5.3x for sure and probably a higher factor.

 But what may be the biggest thing macros save is the hope of writing impossible programs.
 Software withers when it grows in size.
-Macros make programs smaller.
+Macros make software smaller.
 Smaller software has a better chance of getting somewhere no one else did than bigger software.

 Keep a program small with macros and you're saving a program that ordinarily wouldn't be written at all.